matt-cline/badger-sett-modelling/README.md

 processing library is freeely available at processingjs.org

 # settDraw
-  The interface for settDraw is an 800 x 800 pixel canvas with an 800 x 100 column panel to the right.
+  The interface for settDraw is an 800 x 800 pixel canvas with an 800 x 100 column panel in the centre and an 800 x 800 graphing canvas to the right.
 These sizes are flexible but all of my testing took place at this resolution.

 # Testing Page
 https://rawgit.com/matt-cline/badger-sett-modelling/master/index.html